 28. The Giant’s Causeway, Northern Ireland

 The Giant’s Causeway is a must-see destination for anyone who loves nature and wants to experience something truly unique.
 This spectacular natural formation is located on the northeast coast of Northern Ireland.
-It is comprised of over 40,000 hexagonal basalt columns, making it one of the fascinating geological sites in the world.
+It comprises over 40,000 hexagonal basalt columns, making it one of the most fascinating geological sites in the world.

 See Related: Best Father-Daughter Trips & Vacation Ideas